 - When done, mark the bottom and top cut outlines

-- Add a sustainable framing length at the bottom, and the top side of your lining join as the horizontal fixing is needed by your TV bracket, ideally the same timber bit.
+- Add a sustainable framing length at the bottom and the top side of your lining join as the horizontal fixing needed by your TV bracket, ideally using the same timber bit.
 That means there will be two flat blocks and not four.

 5. What If Your Wall Doesn’t Have Studs?
 Mounting Your TV with No Studs and Without Reframing

-When the only available wall doesn’t have studs, and you want to avoid opening the wall, don’t lose hope as you can still mount your TV, but with several caveats.
+When the only available wall doesn’t have studs, and you want to avoid opening the wall, don’t lose hope.
+You can still mount your TV, but with several caveats.

-The main caveat being that your TV should be relatively light and small, with a fixed mount – not an extendable one.
+The main caveat is that your TV should be relatively light and small, with a fixed TV mount – not an extendable one.

-If you’re ok with this restrictions, you can mount the TV securely using the parts available in the mounting kit.
+If you’re ok with these restrictions, you can mount the TV securely using the parts available in the mounting kit.

 Some of your options for mounting your TV without wall studs or opening your wall will include:

-- Check your mounting kit for plastic screws intended for plasterboard, only fixing.
-These screws have huge threads, but they’re only suitable for small TVs, and they’re not reliable when using an extending arm TV mount.
+- Check your mounting kit for plastic screws intended for plasterboard-only fixing.
+These screws have large threads, but they’re only suitable for small TVs, and they’re not reliable when using an extended arm TV mount.
 Additionally, they’re less secure if there’s an earthquake or when knocked too hard.

-- Consider installing an additional lining sheet on top of your current wall using plywood or partial board.
-However, you’ll have to attach your mount on the new lining before you attach it to the wall because of its thickness.
+- Consider installing an additional lining sheet on top of your current wall using plywood or particle board.
+However, you’ll need to attach your mount to the new lining before you attach it to the wall because of its thickness.